matmill5/ken-batcher-pp-ocr/README.md

-# Kenneth E. Batcher - Document Cataloging and OCR
+# Kenneth E. Batcher - Documenting Historical Work with OCR

 Dr. Kenneth E. Batcher is a highly accomplished Emeritus professor of Computer Science at Kent State University.
 He has received many prestigious awards like the IEEE Seymour Cray and ACM/IEEE Eckert-Mauchley Award.
 He discovered the Batcher Odd-Even Mergesort and Bitonic Sorter.
 And, he holds, or is affiliated with, 14 US Patents.
 His work in computer science and parallel processing earned him a place in history as a PP-father.